lvtute/Javascript-Basic/README.md

 age: 30
 __proto__: Object */
 ```
+___
+_**Summary about object prototype**_
+- Every Javascript object has a **prototype property**, which makes inheritance possible in Javascript;
+- The prototype property of an object is where we put methods and properties that we  want **other objects to inherit**;
+- The Constructor's prototype property is **NOT** the prototype of the Constructor itself, it's the prototype of **ALL** instances that are created through it;
+- When a certain method (or property) is called, the search starts in the object itself, and if it can not be found, the search moves on to the object's prototype.
+This continues until the method is found: **prototype chain**.
+___
+_**Some facts about functions**_
+- A function is an instance of object type;
+- A function behaves like any other objects;
+- We can store function in a variable;
+- We can pass a function as an argument to another function;
+- We can return a function from a function.
+---
+_**Closures summary**_
+- An inner function has always access to the variables and parameters of its outer function, even after the outer function has returned.

+---

+___
+---
+___
 ### 1. DOM pig game
 **Game rules:**
 - The game has 2 players, playing in rounds